Kindness: Does Being Kind to Others Help you Live Longer?

 Kindness is not just a habit that is good for others, it also has important benefits for us.

-The upcoming Christmas season should be one of kindness and giving anyway, but writer, blogger, speaker, entrepreneur and former HR executive Louis Efron gives us some great “selfish” reasons to develop the habit of being kind to others.
+Life should be one of kindness and giving anyway, but writer, blogger, speaker, entrepreneur and former HR executive Louis Efron gives us some great “selfish” reasons to develop the habit of being kind to others.
 Take it away Louis….

 Kindness: Live Longer?